epri-dev/OpenDER/README.rst

 ---------
 OpenDER is under active development.
 Use the following resources to get involved.

+* EPRI OpenDER homepage (`link <https://www.epri.com/OpenDER>`__)

 * Model specification: IEEE 1547-2018 DER Model: Version 1.0, EPRI, Palo Alto, CA: 2021.
 3002021694
   (`link <https://www.epri.com/research/products/000000003002021694>`__)

-* EPRI OpenDER page (`link <https://www.epri.com/pages/sa/opender>`__ to be available)

 * Readthedocs documentations (`link <https://opender.readthedocs.io/>`__)

 Development Objective
 ---------------------
-* Harmonize accurate interpretations of the IEEE Std 1547-2018 DER interconnection standard among stakeholders, including utilities, distribution analysis tool developers, and original equipment manufacturers (OEMs).
+* Harmonize accurate interpretations of the IEEE Std 1547-2018 DER interconnection standard among all the stakeholders, including utilities, distribution analysis tool developers, and original equipment manufacturers (OEMs).

-* Build consensus through an open-to-all DER Model User’s Group (DERMUG), which will utilize developed model specifications and codes and provide feedback for continuous improvement of the OpenDER model.
+* Build consensus through an open-to-all DER Model User’s Group (DERMUG), which will utilize EPRI developed model specifications and codes and provide feedback for continuous improvement of the OpenDER model.

-* Help the industry properly model the DERs that are (or to be) grid interconnected and evaluate the associated impacts on distribution circuits.
+* Help the industry properly model the DERs that are (or to be) grid interconnected and evaluate the associated impacts on distribution circuits accurately.

 Overall Block Diagram
 ---------------------